lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 **_Can you remember any piece of advice on reaching Staff that was particularly helpful for you?_**

 The best advice I've been consistently given by bosses, mentors, and trusted colleagues is that sometimes it's better to beg for forgiveness instead of waiting for permission.
-This is one interpretation of what so many luminaries in the software world refer to as *courage*.
-This has been a hard lesson for me to internalize, I've tried to reserve these for situations where our strategic goals will be completely compromised by indecision, bureaucratic inertia, or fear of change.
+This is my interpretation of what so many luminaries in the software world refer to as *courage*.
+This has been a hard lesson for me to internalize because I lean towards consensus as a way to make sure the approach is sound.
+But what do you do if consensus is clearly counter to strategic goals?
+Or when there is no consensus?
+That's when you need to make the hard call.
+I've tried to reserve these for situations where our strategic goals will be completely compromised by indecision, bureaucratic inertia, or fear of change.
 I prefer to align on goals.
 Sometimes, you just can't bring people around, even when they agree.
 So, you just go do it and accept the consequences.

 **_How do you spend your time day-to-day?_**